jagadekmeesala/ITG_EAGLE_Training/README.md

 - Tags in HTML
 - Structure of a HTML page
 - Anchor and attributes in HTML
+- Buttons in HTML
+- Lists and it's types
+- Tables in HTML
+- Tables in HTML
 - Forms in HTML

 ***Soft skills***